 “Many high-quality gifted education programs around the nation start in second or third grade, so it’s not unreasonable for New York’s to do the same, as Mamdani has proposed,” Mr. Petrilli said.

-Mr. Petrilli criticized a comment made later by his campaign spokesperson, Dora Pekec, who said Mr. Mamdani does not want five-year-olds taking an assessment that could separate them from other students, which, Mr. Petrilli said, indicates a lack of concern about whether all kids, including the ultra-smart, get the opportunity to be challenged every day.
+Mr. Petrilli criticized a later comment by Mr. Mamdani’s campaign spokesperson, Dora Pekec, who said the candidate does not want 5-year-olds taking an assessment that could separate them from other students.
+Mr. Petrilli said that indicates a lack of concern about whether all children, including the ultrasmart, have the opportunity to be challenged every day.

 “If Mamdani really cares about ‘equity,’ he would work to expand gifted education to every elementary school in New York, not work to end it,” Mr. Petrilli said.